-- Minor damage can be easily repaired with finishing putty available in blending colors. - Retain several planks for future repairs. - Major damage will require board replacement.
+- Minor damage can be easily repaired with finishing putty available in blending colors.
+Retain several planks for future repairs. - Major damage will require board replacement.
+If using the floating installation only, your floor can easily be disassembled to allow for replacement.